 How is CBD Absorbed in the Body?

-How CBD works in the human body is by being transferred from the site of admission (orally, topically, lungs, etc.) into the bloodstream where it gets transported throughout the body.
+How CBD works in the human body is being transferred from the site of admission (orally, topically, lungs, etc.) into the bloodstream, where it gets transported throughout the body.
 It then interacts with our Endocannabinoids and our CB1 & CB2 receptors.
 This system is called the Endocannabinoid System.

 CB1 receptors were discovered in 1988 and are found throughout the entire body, but mostly in the Central Nervous System (CNS), which consists of the spinal cord and brain.

-CB2 receptors were discovered in 1990 and are mostly found outside the CNS in the Peripheral Nervous System (PNS), which mostly consists of the immune system and with inflammatory conditions in microglia.
+CB2 receptors were discovered in 1990 and mostly found outside the CNS in the Peripheral Nervous System (PNS), which mostly consists of the immune system and inflammatory conditions in microglia.